Celestial Systematics

 Transits of Outer Planets

-The slow-moving outer planets are considered to represent deeply rooted, psychic energies that affect entire generations gradually over time, and major aspects (or specific angles) involving these planets are seen as indicating periods when their energies combine and interact, eliciting various forms of profound, psychological transformation and inclinations of mind.
+The slow-moving outer planets are considered to represent deeply rooted, psychic energies that affect entire generations gradually over time, and major aspects (or specific angles) involving these planets are seen as indicating periods when their energies combine and interact, yielding various forms of psychological transformation and inclinations of mind.
 Transiting Saturn is regarded as representing a constricting energy of consolidation that tends to manifest in terms of concrete form and functional structure, whereas the planets beyond Saturn are seen as representing various subtle and deeply psychic energies that transcend worldly ego and defy conscious direction or control.

 The influence of Pluto in transit as expounded by modern astrologers seems exaggerated, in view of Pluto's extremely irregular orbit, vast distance, and miniscule size (with a fifth of the moon's mass and a diameter of New York to Houston).
 The idea of Pluto even qualifying as a planet seems to have been a major error of recent times.
 On the other hand, many astrologers have cautioned against underestimating this tiny sphere, the purported effect of which is sometimes considered analogous to the power of the atom.
-Purportedly, the sign transited by Pluto describes the orientation of the current upheaval or “crisis of the times” which ultimately is transforming history permanently in some way, drastically overhauling any relevant mind-sets which have become harmfully outworn.
+Purportedly, the sign transited by Pluto describes the orientation of the current upheaval or "crisis of the times" which ultimately is transforming history permanently in some way, drastically overhauling any relevant mind-sets which have become harmfully outworn.
 In aspects to significant points in natal charts, the transits of Pluto purportedly correlate with periods in which finalizing catharsis and regenerative power are brought to a person's nature at the innermost psychic level, confronting the person with the deepest implications of his or her thoughts and actions.
 When the relevant psychological baggage is thus brought to the surface of the person's awareness to be addressed and purged with intensity and depth, the end result is said to be a profound and permanent regeneration of part of the person's being from outworn or superficial dimensions, and an empowering of genuine, inner substance.
-(On the other hand, Pluto indeed might be nothing more than an icy dwarf orbiting the sun from within the Kuiper Belt.)
+(On the other hand, Pluto indeed may be little more than an icy dwarf orbiting the sun within the Kuiper Belt.)

 Recent History and the Celestial Zeitgeist

-Neptune in Virgo: the Depression Era (1929-1942).
+Neptune in Virgo: the Depression Era (7-24-1929 to 10-3-1942).
 The culture idealizes purity, resource management, discrimination, and personal sacrifice.
 In the midst of economic depression and scarcity, people expect of each other efficiency and dedication to duty.
 Many New Deal measures and other political activities around the world seek the security of society at considerable expense to individual liberties and privacy.
 The war effort also involves a spirit of sacrifice, and some regimes resort to extreme measures in pursuit of their own twisted concepts of purity.

-Neptune in Scorpio: the Turbulent Era (1956-1970).
+Neptune in Scorpio: the Turbulent Era (8-6-1957 to 1-4-1970).
 The culture idealizes psychological self-exploration and defiance of perceived limitation.
 Masses of people entertain dreams of a great society and rally in support of overcoming oppression, while the passion for defying the conventions of the day is mainstream.
-Recreational drugs are often glamorized, while traditional notions of sexual behavior undergo a major transformation.
+Recreational drugs are often glamorized, while traditional standards of sexual behavior undergo a major transformation.
 Popular music takes the form of Rock-and-Roll, while the superpower nations invest their every resource in efforts to outsmart and to outspy one another.
 The landing of the Eagle on the Moon is a particularly dramatic event in this race to defy the limitations of the physical world.

-Neptune in Aquarius: the Extremist Era (1998-2011).
+Neptune in Aquarius: the Extremist Era (11-27-1998 to 4-3-2011).
 The culture idealizes radical measures and high-tech innovations of global reach.
 Internet technology and use are expanded and improved in numerous ways.
 In other respects, this period seems to be characterized by an amnesia-like loss of traditional bearings and a contrary-minded resistance to all forms of wisdom, conventional or deep.
-Terrorists and Neo-Conservatives alike are neurotic and dysfunctional in their black-and-white approaches to problems, yet both are perpetuated by widespread public support.
+Terrorists and neoconservatives alike are neurotic and dysfunctional in their black-and-white approaches to problems, yet both are perpetuated by widespread public support.
 Alternative styles of living are mainstream, if still controversial.
 Political correctness by now seems to be more about cross-cultural tolerance than pragmatic discretion.
 Regardless of the true extent or implication of global warming, this concept generates large-scale public concern at exactly the time when themes of global change are predictably inciting the collective imagination.

-Neptune in Pisces (2012-2025).
+Neptune in Pisces (2-3-2012 to 3-30-2025).
 At the time of this writing, we have not yet entered the modern era of Neptune in Pisces, but we are due for a large-scale renewal in connection with human rights and transcendental thinking.
 It is predicted that mystical philosophy, civil liberties, personal privacy, freedom of self-expression, artistic creativity, renunciation of status, and compassion for the outcast will be idealized; whereas conventional paradigms, authoritarian orientations, harsh punishments, mindless conformity, ego-stroking, and many police practices will fall into anti-glamor as never before.
 The characteristics and values associated with this sign are outlined in greater detail elsewhere in this article.

 Working With Karma

 The zodiac is also known as the karmic wheel because of its relation to the principle of karma, that universal mechanism by which all of our thoughts and acts are said to generate their impersonal compensation in automatic reaction to the degree of selfless enlightenment manifesting in our consciousness.
 A punitive repercussion in the cosmic realm would appear always to be an opportunity for some form of growth, never an end in itself; in other words, true justice is reconciliation, not vindication.
 For analogy, whenever we throw a ball into the air, by natural law it must come down, and there is nothing personal about its subsequent fall to the ground.
 When we realize and regret a mind-set or act that has put us harmonically at odds with the cosmic consciousness, resolve not to repeat it, and compensate in a way that costs us some degree of effort or some form of sacrifice, we would seem to be restoring our harmony with the universe such that nature ceases to react insistently upon us.
-Karma thus enables us supposedly to evolve as spiritual beings over many lifetimes, and each plane of consciousness as arranged in the zodiac would appear effectively to be, in certain ways, a karmic compensation of its predecessor.
+Karma thus enables us supposedly to evolve as spiritual beings over many lifetimes, and each plane of consciousness as arranged in the zodiac would appear to be, in effect, a karmic compensation of its predecessor.

 Just as darkness is an absence of light, evil is probably best regarded as a relative failure to manifest some form of constructive energy which would have been more in accordance with natural conditions.
 Rather than recognizing evil as an actual presence in itself, the universal force would seem to note simply the degree to which we maintain an attunement with various qualities or forms of illumination.
-People who wrestle with life's hardships and work successfully through each of their issues without ever losing touch with their humanity would seem to be developing a more complete wisdom than those who have not faced temptation in the first place.
+People who wrestle with life's hardships and work successfully through each of their issues without ever losing touch with their humanity would seem to be developing a more complete understanding than those who have not faced temptation in the first place.
 Ultimately, the only way of fostering a solid, enduring enlightenment is by visiting darkness for a time and working through its challenges, for it is only through living at times without the benefit of enlightenment that we come to appreciate enlightenment and to understand with thorough familiarity the various dimensions of suffering involved in the core experience of life.
 One of the most glaring problems with western religion is its frequent ascription of personal ego to the consciousness of God, who is often conceived as actively decreeing punishments and forgiving sins with the wrathful and pleasurable sentiments of a personal authority figure.
 It seems more fitting to think of God as an ultimate, sublime spirit encompassing all dimensions of consciousness in a way that completely transcends ego.

 When people realize their inherent interconnectedness and relation to the infinite, they eschew vengeful notions and develop the broad attitude of humanity which ultimately is the only important guide in understanding or evaluating anything.
 People afflicted with misfortunes of their own making never cease to be integral parts of the spiritual collective, and we cannot afford to stop empathizing with the frailties that are shaping their growth.
 Even the most vicious criminals always remain our human kin, a basic fact which people over the centuries have been remarkably reluctant to embrace.
 We protect ourselves from developing a disdain toward those who have succumbed to life's pitfalls when we recognize that all people wrestle with temptations in order to learn archetypal lessons, and that only divine guidance has prevented us from falling into a similar predicament.
 The attitude of “There, but for the grace of God, go I” would seem to be a singular key that attunes us with God's perspective and builds gradually through experience a confident relationship with the divine which cannot be fostered through any system of assuming faith blindly.